aboutjax/designr-figma-plugin/README.md

 **Why?** Gets us thinking in sizes (ie. S, M, L ) instead of pixel values (ie. 16px, 24px, 32px)

+**Note** There’s a weird Figma glitch: After you change a slider value, your cursor needs to go back to Figma canvas to update the frame to the most up to date value.
+Not sure why, it’s a weird Figma plugin issue I couldn’t fix.

 # 💬 To Contribute

 If you want to contribute, run this plugin locally on your machine and watch for code changes.